liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/02-patching-liferay.markdown

     ./patching-tool.sh info

 This shows you a list of patches you've already installed, along with a list of patches that *can* be installed, from what's in the `patches` folder.

+There are two ways to install patches:

+- You can use the agent
+- You can install patches manually

-To use the patching tool agent to install the patches, restart the server.
+If you've set up the agent, it installs new patches that have been placed in the `patches` folder on server restarts.
+To use the agent to install the patches, therefore, restart the server.
 The agent takes care of the rest.

 To install the available patches manually, use the following steps.
 First, issue the following command:

     ./patching-tool.sh install

-Liferay copies files into the plugins in deployment time.
-If these files are patched in the portal, they need to be updated in the plugins as well.
+If you have traditional WAR plugins installed that are still supported, Liferay copies files into the plugins at deployment time.
+If these files are patched in
+@product@, they need to be updated in the plugins as well.
 In these cases, the patching tool notifies you about the change.
 You can run the following command to update these files automatically:

     ./patching-tool.sh update-plugins

-If you do not wish to have the patching tool update the plugins, it's enough to re-deploy them.
+If you do not wish to have the patching tool update the plugins, you can redeploy them instead.
 If there are new indexes created by the patch, the patching tool notifies you to update them.
 To get the list, run this command:

     ./patching-tool.sh index-info

 As there's no database connection at patching time, the indexes need to be created at portal startup.
-In order to get the indexes automatically created, add the following line to the `portal-ext.properties` file if the server has permissions to modify the indexes on the database:
+In order to have the indexes created automatically, add the following line to the `portal-ext.properties` file if the server has permissions to modify the indexes on the database: